allo-protocol/allo-contracts/docs/ROUND_APPLICATION.md

 // TODO : add an example

-### How does the graph update the project indexing ?
+### How does the graph update the project indexing?

-The subgraph on recieving the `ProjectsMetaPtrUpdated` event would then fetch the `projectsMetaPtr` and update the project indexes and update the status from `pending` -> `approved` / `rejected`
+The subgraph on receiving the `ProjectsMetaPtrUpdated` event would then fetch the `projectsMetaPtr` and update the project indexes and update the status from `pending` -> `approved` / `rejected`